joakimk/devbox-tools/README.md

 ### Services

 This tool uses [docker](https://www.docker.com/) to run services like postgres or redis.
-It can run almost any docker image and you can find docker images on [docker hub](https://registry.hub.docker.com/) or even [make your own](https://docs.docker.com/reference/builder/).
+It can run many of the docker images you can find on [docker hub](https://registry.hub.docker.com/) and you can also [make your own](https://docs.docker.com/reference/builder/).

+To be supported a docker image needs to export one network port [like this](https://github.com/docker-library/postgres/blob/8f80834e934b7deaccabb7bf81876190d72800f8/9.4/Dockerfile#L49) and optionally declare one or more [volumes](https://github.com/docker-library/postgres/blob/8f80834e934b7deaccabb7bf81876190d72800f8/9.4/Dockerfile#L43) that will be persisted when the docker container is not running.
+It also needs to run a [process](https://github.com/docker-library/postgres/blob/8f80834e934b7deaccabb7bf81876190d72800f8/9.4/Dockerfile#L50) by default.
+Luckly, this is what most docker images containing services like postgres, mongodb, mysql, redis, memcached, etc. already do.

 Every service adds an environment variable for the network port which you can use to configure projects.
 If you have a service named "redis" then you will have an environment variable named "REDIS_PORT".